bergesinstitute/graf-method/book-2-unit-2.md

 5. On February 4th, I went to a restaurant.
 6. On June 5th, we went to the supermarket.
 7. On September 21st, you (form, sing) went to the movie theater.
-8. On October 22nd, they (f) went to Peter’s apartment.
+8. On October 22nd, they (f) went to Peter's apartment.
 9. On May 14th, I went to Philadelphia.
 10. On December 31st, he went to work.
 11. On August 1st, you (form, pl) went to Brooklyn.